Skip to main content

 Tennessee abides by the 50% rule of modified comparative negligence for personal injury or wrongful death claims.
 This means an injured party can receive damages that are reduced in proportion to their fault so long as the court determines they are 49% or less at fault for their injuries.
 If the injured party is determined 50% or more at fault, then no recovery is allowed.

-Each defendant or person who caused the injury is individually liable for their share of damages unless the court determines that the defendants acted by concert, or purposefully acted together.
-However, it is important to note that Tennessee law provides an extensive number of immunities that may allow a person to escape being held liable for the injured party’s damages.
+Each defendant or person who caused the injury is individually liable for their share of damages unless the court determines that the defendants acted by concert or purposefully acted together.
+However, it is important to note that Tennessee law provides extensive immunities that may allow a person to escape being held liable for the injured party’s damages.

 Applicable Law: Tenn.
 Code § 29-11-103